Product-Led User Adoption Flywheel – What is it and How to Build One

 Checklists don’t only have to be used early in the customer journey.
 Hubspot has a much more comprehensive example here.

 The point is, if you can list every action a user needs to take to achieve a certain value for them, they will be a lot more likely to get to their goal.

 3. Remove Unnecessary Obstacles

-The flipside of laying out all the steps needed to reach a goal as simply as possible is to remove everything unnecessary from the process as well.
+The flipside of laying out all the steps needed to reach a goal as simple as possible is to remove everything unnecessary from the process as well.

 A classic onboarding user experience error is to force new starters to sit through a product tour – a comprehensive demonstration of every feature in a product, one by one.

-At that moment, most of that is waste of time.
+At that moment, most of that was waste of time.